prikhi/sleepanarchy/README.md

   start if it can't reach the api or prerender hosts.
 Maybe a way around this is using `set` for the hostnames in nginx, but my first attempt caused this to throw "not initialized" errors.
+    * I fixed the `set` directives so they work properly, but need to test removing `depends_on` and see if nginx stays up with no `api` service

 ## LICENSE